CS 261: Optimization and Algorithmic Paradigm

 - 80% of your grade will be based on 4 HW sets (released during weeks 3, 5, 7, and 9, and due on the Fridays of weeks 4, 6, 8, and 10.
 You will be asked to do the HWs in groups of 3 (or in exceptional situations, 2).
 Let us know if you need help forming a group.

 - The remaining 20% of your grade will be based on a project that you can do in groups of 2 or 3.
-Topics will be handed out at the end of week 4 and a preliminary (2-3 page) report outlining your approach will be due the Fri of week 7 (May 13th).
-You will get feedback the next week.
-A brief summary (a few sentences) of additional progress will be due Fri May 27th, and a final report will be due on Mon June 5.
-There is no page limit or page requirement for the final report.
-You can opt for a take-home final exam in lieu of the project if you prefer.
+Topics will be handed out at the end of week 4 and projects will be due the Fri of week 9 (March 12th).
+(Note: this has been amended, so that a nearly final report is due on the 12th, and the final report is due on the 16th.)